 L. Ash Smith

-Research Interests: Crime and Punishment; Inequality and Stratification; Urban Poverty; Sociology of Law
+Research Interests: Sociology of Law; Crime and Punishment; Inequality and Stratification; Urban Poverty

 Ash Smith is a doctoral student in Sociology and a J.D. candidate at Harvard Law School.
 Originally from New Haven, Ash attended the University of Notre Dame, majoring in Sociology, with minors in Public Service and Poverty Studies.
-While an undergraduate, Ash worked at homeless shelters in Indiana and New York, a public defender’s office in Appalachian Kentucky, and the American Bar Association’s Civil Rights and Social Justice Section in Washington, D.C.
-Ash co-authored a chapter on the criminalization of poverty in Rural Poverty in the United States (Columbia University Press, 2017).
-Her capstone paper addressed inequities in criminal justice and the efficacy of specialty court diversion programs for criminal defendants.
+While an undergraduate, Ash worked at a public defender’s office in Appalachian Kentucky; Indiana Legal Services in South Bend, IN; and the American Bar Association in Washington, D.C.
+Her independent capstone work examined the efficacy of specialty mental health courts in the U.S. legal system; and she co-authored a publication exploring the criminalization of poverty in rural America.

 B.A. in Sociology, University of Notre Dame (summa cum laude, 2017)